Skip to main content

 Backdoor Roth IRA

 If your income is too high for direct Roth contributions, you may be able to do a “backdoor” Roth: contribute to a Traditional IRA (non-deductible), then convert to Roth.
-This has some complexities — talk to a tax professional.
+This is completely legal and widely used by high earners.

 Opening the account but not investing

-This one is more common than you’d think.
-You open an IRA, transfer money in, and then it just sits there as cash.
-An IRA is a container, not an investment by itself.
-Once the money is in the account, you still need to buy investments (index funds, target-date funds, ETFs, etc.).
-Cash sitting in an IRA earns almost nothing and misses out on years of compound growth.
+More common than you’d think.
+You open an IRA, transfer money in, and it sits there as cash.
+An IRA is a container, not an investment.
+Once the money is in, you still need to buy investments (index funds, target-date funds, ETFs).
+Cash in an IRA earns almost nothing and misses years of growth.

 Waiting until you have $7,000

-You don’t need to max out your IRA to get started.
+You don’t need to max out to get started.
 Even $50 or $100 a month adds up.
-The contribution limit is a ceiling, not a minimum.
-Starting small and being consistent beats waiting until you have a lump sum.
+The limit is a ceiling, not a minimum.
+Starting small and consistent beats waiting until you have a chunk of money.

 Forgetting about the deadline

-IRA contributions for a given tax year can be made until the tax filing deadline the following April.
-That means you have until roughly April 15 of the next year to contribute.
-But don’t rely on this as a strategy.
+IRA contributions for a tax year can be made until the tax filing deadline the following April.
+But don’t rely on this.
 Automating monthly contributions throughout the year gets your money invested sooner, which usually means more growth.

 Ignoring fees

 Some IRA providers charge account fees or steer you toward high-expense-ratio funds.
 Stick with low-cost providers and look for index funds with expense ratios under 0.20%.
-The difference between a 0.03% and a 1.0% expense ratio can cost you tens of thousands of dollars over a career.
+The difference between 0.03% and 1.0% can cost tens of thousands over a career.

 How to Open an IRA